junxit/us-congress-bills-117/bill.md

 # H.R.
 6889

-> To mend the Federal Credit Union Act to modify the frequency of board of directors meetings, and for other purposes.
+> To amend the Federal Credit Union Act to modify the frequency of board of directors meetings, and for other purposes.

 ## § 1.
 Short title